goldman-gp-ebi/BOSS-RUNS/README.md

 barcodes = ["barcode01","barcode04"]                 # list of barcode names if using a barcoded BOSS-RUNS experiment
 ```

-In the readfish toml file, you need to specify a region for each barcode listed in the BOSS* toml file.
+In the readfish toml file, you need to specify a barcode-definition block for each barcode listed in the BOSS* toml file.
 The [readfish documentation](https://looselab.github.io/readfish/toml.html#barcode-specific-configuration) contains more details
 on barcode-specific configuration.
+Barcodes can be used with or without splitting a flowcell into multiple "regions", but for now at least one region is required.

-A readfish toml file that matches the example above would look like this:
+A readfish toml file that matches the example above is shown below.
+Here, regions splitting the flowcell into condition/control sections are combined with barcodes.
+When a read originates in a control region that definition takes precedence over the decision from the barcode-block.

 ```toml
 [caller_settings.dorado]